fitsumcs/ReactHooks/README.md

 ## Getting Started with React Hooks

-This project was bootstrapped with create-ract-app, showing all react hooks
+This project was bootstrapped with create-react-app, showing all react hooks

 * useState
 * useEffect